 Advent Feast: Our Lady of Guadalupe

 This post was originally written in 2013.
-I’m so grateful to Our Lady marking this 5 year anniversary of my heart surgery!
+I’m so grateful to Our Lady marking another anniversary of my heart surgery!

 Marian themes are predominant throughout the liturgy of Advent and Christmas; in fact the whole month of December could be dedicated to the Blessed Virgin Mary.
 But the second week of Advent I always consider the most Marian week, since it usually includes two high feasts of Mary.
 Both of these days are patronal feasts for Americans, with the Immaculate Conception as the patroness for the United States of America, and Our Lady of Guadalupe as the patroness of the Americas.